LPF-24/simple-online-store-backend/README.md

 RESTful APIs are documented using OpenAPI and can be explored interactively via Swagger UI.

+## ⚠️ Important Note / Project status
+This project previously used Lombok and JPMS modules, which caused build-time issues.
+A refactoring is planned to make the project fully runnable without modular conflicts.
+The purpose of this repository is to demonstrate architectural decisions and domain modeling.

 ## 🚀 Technologies Used

 - Java 17